dxoverdy/Gliderol2MQTT/README.md

 ### Top Sensor Cable
-This cable just acts as a switch to sever (open) or complete (open) a circuit.
+This cable just acts as a switch to sever (open) or complete (close) a circuit.
 Measure a length of cable from where the top sensor will go back to the Gliderol2MQTT's future home.
 Again, pay respects to how you will route the cable back.
 Strip back 3cm of outer sheath and trim back 1cm from each of the two wires inside.
 Fold them back on each other and twist them.
 In a similar nasty approach, leverage two F-F jumper wires and connect two to one side of the cable.
 The cable will plug onto T1 and T2 of the Gliderol2MQTT of the Gliderol2MQTT.

 It will look something like this (the white ones):